Allen Walker Read: Classic American Graffiti

-Etymological career
+Other work

 From 1938 onwards, he worked intermittently on a dictionary of Britishisms, but was never able to complete it during his life.
-During World War II, he did his service with the Military Intelligence Division working on an American Military Definition Dictionary and Military Phrase Books.
-He was a chaired professor at Columbia University in New York City from 1945 until 1975.
+During World War II, he did his service with the Military Intelligence Division, working on the American Military Definition Dictionary and Military Phrase Books.
+He was a chaired professor at Columbia University in New York City from 1945 until 1974.
 In 1948, H.L.
 Mencken wrote that Read probably knows more about early Americanisms than anyone else on earth.

-The origin of "OK", a common English phrase, had been considered one of the language's biggest etymological mysteries, with a number of competing theories.
+The origin of "OK", one of the most common English words, had been considered one of English's biggest etymological mysteries, with a number of competing theories.
 Read unveiled the actual origin of the word in a series of articles published in American Speech between 1963 and 1964.
-This achievement The Economist described as "the pinnacle of his career" to "envious fellow etymologists", but Read considered it just "an agreeable diversion from his main work."
+This achievement was described as "the pinnacle of his career" to "envious fellow etymologists" by The Economist, but Read considered it just "an agreeable diversion from his main work."

 Read also successfully traced the origins of the words "dixie" and "podunk", and managed to attribute the first use of "the almighty dollar" to Washington Irving.
 He wrote the entry for "dictionary" in the Encyclopaedia Britannica.
 Read's career included studies of euphemisms, graffiti, slang, pig Latin, doubletalk, and adult baby talk.
+He also had a professional interest in folklore and place names; he was a founder of the American Names Society and served as its president in 1969.

 Read served as the head of the International Linguistic Association, and also as the President of the Semiotic Society of America in 1980.
+In 1987, Read turned over his work on Britishisms, consisting of more than 100,000 citations, to John Algeo for completion.
+At an advanced age, Read finally completed his doctorate at Oxford, receiving a D.Litt in 1988.

 Personal life

+A colleague described Read as "never a snob, never old-fashioned", and wrote that Read embraced language in all its multifariousness, opining that "language is culture itself."
 He married Charlotte Schuchardt, director of the Institute of General Semantics, in 1953.
-They remained together until she died in July 2002.
-He died in New York City in September 2002.
-They had no children.
+The couple tended to combine academic conferences with opportunities for hiking and mountain climbing.
+They had no children, and remained together until she died on 15 July 2002.
+Read died in New York City on 16 October 2002.